There are now 3 possible online modes for units:

 clinical logbook (20%)

-- Students are able to (1) demonstrate knowledge of examination, diagnosis, planning and treatment of patients with periodontal disease; (2) demonstrate knowledge of the structure and function of periodontal tissue; (3) demonstrate knowledge of the initiation, progression and outcomes of periodontal disease; (4) display the periodontic management of patients related to initial periodontal therapy and surgical management of compromised cases; (5) comprehensive competence of the periodontal exam and classification of the periodontal diseases; (6) comprehensive competence of imaging techniques and their interpretation as they related to the diagnosis of periodontal diseases and implant treatment; (7) comprehensive competence in the mechanical non surgical, and/or antimicrobial treatment of periodontal and peri-implant conditions; (8) comprehensive competence of the surgical of periodontal and peri-implant conditions; (9) comprehensive competence of the principles of wound healing as well as soft and hard tissue regeneration and repair; (10) comprehensive competence of all surgical techniques used in periodontics, their indications and contraindications, advantages and disadvantages; (11) comprehensive competence of the inter-relationship of periodontitis to pulpal disease and the various approaches to treatment; (12) comprehensive competence of the interrelationships of orthodontic, restorative therapies and periodontal treatment (including implant therapy); and (13) comprehensive competence of supportive periodontal therapy.
+- Students are able to (1) demonstrate knowledge of examination, diagnosis, planning and treatment of patients with periodontal disease; (2) demonstrate knowledge of the structure and function of periodontal tissue; (3) demonstrate knowledge of the initiation, progression and outcomes of periodontal disease; (4) display the periodontic management of patients related to initial periodontal therapy and surgical management of compromised cases; (5) comprehensive competence of the periodontal exam and classification of the periodontal diseases; (6) comprehensive competence of imaging techniques and their interpretation as they related to the diagnosis of periodontal diseases and implant treatment; (7) comprehensive competence in the mechanical non surgical, and/or antimicrobial treatment of periodontal and peri-implant conditions; (8) comprehensive competence of the surgical of periodontal and peri-implant conditions; (9) comprehensive competence of the principles of wound healing as well as soft and hard tissue regeneration and repair; (10) comprehensive competence of all surgical techniques used in periodontics, their indications and contraindications, advantages and disadvantages; (11) comprehensive competence of the inter-relationship of periodontitis to pulpal disease and the various approaches to treatment; (12) comprehensive competence of the interrelationships of orthodontic, restorative therapies and periodontal treatment (including implant therapy); (13) comprehensive competence of supportive periodontal therapy; (14) display professional behaviour in the educational and clinical settings,; (15) competence in all aspects of implant site development, placement and maintenance; (16) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; (17) respond to professionalism challenges and insightful self reflection by implementing effective management strategies; (18) competence in the indications and contraindications when considering placement of different implant materials and their advantages and disadvantages, as well as alternatives; and (19) competence in all aspects of implant site development, placement and maintenance.

 - Indicative assessments in this unit are as follows: (1) clinical assesssment (ongoing)

-; (2) case presentation; and (3) clinical logbook.
+; and (4) professional behaviour assessment (failed component).
 Further information is available in the unit outline.

 - Unit Coordinator(s)